linetonthat/app_reviews_analysis/README.md

 ---
 ## On-going activities:
 * Identify and quickly test methods to implement this strategy
-* Learning how to perform preprocessing (NLP methods: spaCy and nltk libraries)
+* Learning how to perform preprocessing (NLP methods: spaCy, nltk, RAKE-nltk libraries)
+* Identify classification tags
+   - Identify topics and subtopics of interest
+   - Extract keywords from opinion units
+   - Assess semantic similarity of keyword vectors with subtopic vectors: Having to investigate what's the right threshold for semantic similarity (if it can be defined...)
+   - Perform tagging opinion unit for a given topic in order to allow for an opinion unit to have several tags if needed
+   - Investigate rule-based tagging to account for "Feature request"
 * Label reviews according to sentiment (positive, neutral, negative)
    * Testing modules to assess sentiment scores based on words used (nltk's VADER), as it allows working on unlabelled data.
 * Defining and adjusting a pipeline for preprocessing reviews based on our first analyses
-* Identify classification tags

 ---
 ## Next steps: